-Chart 1.
-Distribution of the victims by age groups
+Figure 5.
+The distribution of the victims by age groups.

-As shown in Chart 1, the number of hate crimes and incidents against LGBT minors tends to decrease, albeit due to the small sample it cannot be stated with certainty.
+Figure 5 above shows how the statistics developed in regard to LGBTs suffering crimes and incidents by age groups.
+Evidently, the number of hate crimes and incidents against LGBT minors tends to decrease, albeit due to the small sample it cannot be stated with certainty.
 The distribution of these cases is given in Table 2.

-Type of violation 2014 2015 2016 (first nine months
+Type of violation 2014 2015 2016 (first nine months)

-Physical violence without the use of weapons 4 3 2
+Physical violence without the use 4 3 2

+of weapons

 Injuries by weapons 1 - -

 Rape or other sexual violence - 1 -

 Damage to property 3 - 1

 Robbery 4 2 -

 Threats with weapons 3 1 -

 Insults or verbal threats 15 8 6

-Extortion of money or other property 4 1 -
+Extortion of money or other 4 1 -

+property

-Disclosure or threat of disclosure of confidential information 7 2 2
+Disclosure or threat of disclosure 7 2 2

+of confidential information

-Discrimination (refusal of employment, services, housing rental, etc.) 2 1 1
+Discrimination (refusal of 2 1 1

+employment, services, housing

+rental, etc.)

 Table 2.
-Number of cases that have occurred with young LGBT persons, listed by types of violations and years.
+The number of cases that have occurred with young LGBT persons, listed by types of violations and years.

-To generalize about the types of violations of LGBT rights in Table 2: the number of violations characterized by moral pressure being exerted on LGBT people who are minors (namely threats with weapons, insults or verbal threats, extortion of money or other property, disclosure or threat of disclosure of confidential information, denial of employment, services, housing rental, etc.) is expectedly higher than the number of violations characterized by physical impact.
+To generalize about the types of violations of LGBT rights in Table 2: the number of violations characterized by moral pressure being exerted on LGBT people who are minors (namely threats with weapons, insults or verbal threats, extortion of money or other property, disclosure or threat of disclosure of confidential information, denial of employment, services, housing rental, etc.) is as anticipated higher than the number of violations characterized by physical impact.